ManishDhanetwal/Deep-Neuromorphic-Controller-with-Dynamic-Topology-for-Aerial-Robots/README.md

 ## NOTE
 Please update the subscriber call when initialising ROS to collect the correct local_pos of the drone.
 Only the result folder has the correct calls.
-So if you wish to run the other scripts too, do repace "/mocap/mavros/pose" to "mavros/local_position/pose"
+So if you wish to run the other scripts in src folder , do repace "/mocap/mavros/pose" to "/mavros/local_position/pose"